TACC/gateways19-hpc-in-the-cloud/block1/intro-to-docker.md

 containers from the image.

 One of the great things about Docker is that a lot of software has already been packaged into Docker images.
-One source of 100s of thousands of public images is the official docker hub: https://hub.docker.com.
+One source of 100s of thousands of public images is the offcial docker hub: <https://hub.docker.com>

 The docker hub contains images contributed by individual users and organizations as well as "official images".
-Explore the official docker images here: https://hub.docker.com/explore/
+Explore the offcial docker images here: <https://hub.docker.com/explore/>

-For example, there is an official image for the Python programming language: https://hub.docker.com/_/python/
+For example, there is an official image for the Python programming language: <https://hub.docker.com/_/python/>

 Docker supports the notion of image tags, similar to tags in a git repository.
 Tags identify a specific version of an image.